-Before you apply, please review your responses to the five questions below.
+Before you apply, please review your responses to the four questions below.
 If you can confidently answer "yes" to the questions, this funding opportunity may be relevant to you.
 If you respond "no" to any of the questions, this opportunity is not a good match for your project, and you should not apply.

 YES NO Is your organization a 501(c)3 public charity or a government entity?
-Is your project likely to positively impact voter participation in Pennsylvania?
-Have you defined where you plan to focus your work?
+Is your project likely to increase voting by PA communities of color or increase voter turnout in Philadelphia?
 Do you have experience working with the communities you intend to reach?
 Are you proposing a project to increase voter participation that does NOT include voter registration activities?

-Please also review all of the criteria on pages 6 and 7 and make sure that your program aligns with those.
+Please also review all of the criteria on pages 7 and 8 and make sure that your program aligns with those.

 If you answered "yes" to all of the questions above and meet the stated criteria, the application process begins by completing a proposal on our online submission system at https://wpf.my.site.com/grantee.
-Submit your application by 5:00PM EST on January 31, 2025.
+Submit your application by 5:00PM ET on July 25, 2025.
 A WPF team will review all proposals and will notify applicants if they have been selected to move forward in the review process.
-To download a working copy of the application to draft responses, please click here.
+To download a working copy of the application to draft responses, please click.here.